Organize the chaos: 5 key steps in the change management cycle

 If you’re dealing with a history of unsuccessful changes, it’s important to acknowledge the past and approach the new normal with a change management process that addresses employees’ resistance and accounts for change fatigue.

-When you’re beginning a change management process, keep these four principles in mind.
+When you’re beginning a change management process, keep these five principles in mind.

 - You can’t please everyone.
 “Not everybody is going to like this, and that’s okay,” says Perkins.
 “People get really, really focused on the people who are going to oppose this or that.
 Spend your time instead on who’s going to be in favor of it and why you’re doing it.”